vitaly-t/excellent/README.md

   setInterval(function() {
     a = (s.opacity < 0 || s.opacity > 1) ? -a : a;
     s.opacity = +s.opacity + a;
-  }, 40);
+  }, 20);
 });
 ```

-And then you work with DOM directly, while [Modules], [Services] and [Inheritance] let you build whole libraries
+You also get powerful [Modules], [Services] and [Inheritance] to build whole libraries
-of highly reusable components that can seamlessly work with any UI framework, or on their own.
+of reusable components that can work seamlessly with any UI framework, or on their own.

 #### Quick Links: &nbsp;[Examples]&nbsp; |&nbsp; [WiKi]&nbsp; |&nbsp; [API]